Noel Gallagher flies high at top of UK charts

 Gallagher quit Oasis in 2009, complaining that he could no longer work with his brother Liam, the band's lead singer.
 It marked the end of one of the most successful -- and often volatile -- British rock bands of the last 20 years.

-Second place on the album chart went to English singer-songwriter Cardle, who won the 2010 series of the television talent show "The X-Factor."
-His debut release, "Letters," features the No. 1 single "When We Collide."
+Second place in the album chart went to English singer-songwriter Cardle, who won the 2010 series of the television talent show "The X-Factor."
+His debut release "Letters" features the number one single "When We Collide."

-In the singles chart, R&B singer Rihanna held on to the No. 1 spot with "We Found Love."
+In the singles chart, R&B singer Rihanna held on to the number one spot with "We Found Love."
 Anglo-Irish boy band The Wanted entered the chart in second place with "Lightning."

 (Reporting by Peter Griffiths)